 The journal welcomes reports of original research, reviews, and analyses that advance the professions of arboriculture and urban forestry.
-Subjects appropriate for submission include: tree biology, entomology, pathology, horticulture, biomechanics, risk management, soil science, inventory and assessment, urban forest functions and benefits, governance planning and management of urban forests, and utility forestry.
+Subjects appropriate for submission include, among others, tree biology and physiology, entomology, pathology, horticulture, biomechanics, risk management, soil science, inventory and assessment, urban forest functions and benefits, governance planning and management of urban forests, and utility forestry.

 To be considered for publication, manuscripts must make a significant contribution to the advancement of knowledge in arboriculture and urban forestry and have broad applicability and interest to an international audience.
 Contributions will be considered in the following categories.

 - Original Articles: Original fundamental or applied research that contributes to the scientific foundations that support the disciplines of arboriculture and urban forestry.
 Abstracts should be structured (Background, Methods, Results and Conclusions) and are limited to 250 words.

-- Review Articles: These include literature reviews or syntheses of previous work that identify trends, designate areas for new work, and/or compare competing theories.
+- Review Articles: These include literature reviews or syntheses of previous work that identify trends, designate areas for new work and/or theory development, and/or compare competing theories.
 Abstracts should be unstructured and are limited to 250 words.

-- Short Communications: Appropriate for original research investigations that report preliminary or novel results on limited data sets, and for analysis of procedures, equipment, or management systems that will lead to the improvement of best management practices, and for the introduction of novel theoretical perspectives.
+- Short Communications: Appropriate for original research investigations that report preliminary or novel results on limited data sets, for analysis of procedures, equipment, or management systems that will lead to the improvement of best management practices, and for the introduction of novel theoretical perspectives.